Our story

 From February 2020 through July 2022 Neighbourhood Watch paused for Covid.

 In September 2021 Ku-ring-gai PAC Intel stopped sharing crime stats with NHW Ku-ring-gai & Hornsby.
-We were pointed to the government’s Bureau of Crime Statistics and Research (BOCSAR) website which has a ‘Crime Tool’ to track crime by Local Government Area (LGA).
-It usually runs 6 months behind.
+We were pointed to the government’s Bureau of Crime Statistics and Research (BOCSAR) website external-link which has a ‘Crime Tool’ to track crime by Local Government Area (LGA).
+It usually runs up to 6 months behind.